 - follow instructions

 - finish my projects

 - not be lazy

-My kids were in band from middle school through college and they learned so much more than music scores or drill charts.
+My kids were in marching band from middle school through college and learned much more than music scores or drill charts.
 Band taught them Diligence.
-Long and frequent practices spent learning music and drills, taught them that Diligence will reward them with mastering skills, attaining goals and accomplishing tasks.
+Long and frequent practices spent learning music and drills taught them that Diligence will reward them with mastering skills, attaining goals, and accomplishing tasks.

-When the band performs it is acting as a team but it’s different than a sports team.
+When the band performs, it acts as a team, but it’s different than a sports team.
 Band teaches about improving your contribution to the team.
 You are competing against yourself to get better.
 Practicing your part alone, focusing on the same few measures until they are mastered, provides personal feedback you can use for improvement.
 Diligence in any area requires both focus and feedback.